cipher982/DRL-DQN-Model/README.md

 ##### Enter neural networks
 A core idea behind neural networks is pattern fitting, specifically the ability to represent compressed connections from **input --> output**, which in the case of supervised learning may be **image --> cat** or **audio --> text**.
 In the case of reinforcement learning, we are trying to learn **state --> actions/rewards**.
 So given a particular state (for example the relative positions of different bananas compared to my agent) the model will output the expected reward for each action of *forward/backward/left/right*.
 It is expected to learn that if a blue banana is in front of me while a yellow is to the left, the agent will turn left and then head forward.

+So with these two ideas above we can see how combining them can solve the problems we came across regarding complexity, and the following I think is the most important part to understand:

+As opposed to the standard approach of explicitly mapping out a reward to each state/value combination, we can use a neural network as a function approximator.

+That is, if there are two locations (states) near each other that continually produce positive rewards, we can generalize that the locations between those two should also produce positive rewards.
+Now this is a very basic example, but it helps to get the point across.

+Below is a diagram of the model that DeepMind used in one of their first attempts at playing through various Atari games.
+Using the convolutional and fully connected layers, the neural network can progressively learn more-and-more detailed and intricate patterns and connections between the image on the screen, the actions to take, and the expected rewards.

 ##### Diagram of Deepmind's DQN for Atari 2600
 ![Deepmind DQN Diagram][image_atari_network]
 In the image of  above you can see a diagram of how the signal passes from the state spaces to various layers of the neural network, and finally to the different action outputs and their corresponding expected rewards.